-7.4 Council Jobs
+7.4 The Highland Council Jobs

-- 7.4.1 As detailed above, the proposed extra Youth Trainee work placement opportunities and the re-introduction of the Graduate Intern programme, offers an opportunity to identify and benefit from new young talent.
-A key objective of the Council's workforce planning strategy is to grow our workforce of the future and rebalance our staff age profile and succession plan.
-The work placements proposed offer an opportunity for the Council's Services, working with the HR Talent team, to provide pathways for young people to progress into permanent employment with the Council.
-Many Youth Trainees and Graduate Interns have already made this progression into Modern Apprenticeships and other Council posts. - 7.4.2 In support of this conversion of work placements into permanent jobs, the funding proposal submitted to the Scottish Government includes, in the same way as it is proposed for private and third sector businesses below, a wage incentive grant.
-It is proposed to provide grant for to convert 15 work placements into permanent jobs.
+7.4.1 As detailed above, the proposed extra Youth Trainee work placement opportunities and the re-introduction of the Graduate Intern programme, offers an opportunity to identify and benefit from new young talent.
+A key objective of The Highland Council's workforce planning strategy is to grow our workforce of the future and rebalance our staff age profile and succession plan.
+The work placements proposed offer an opportunity for The Highland Council's Services, working with the HR Talent team, to provide pathways for young people to progress into permanent employment with The Highland Council.
+Many Youth Trainees and Graduate Interns have already made this progression into Modern Apprenticeships and other Highland Council posts.

+7.4.2 In support of this conversion of work placements into permanent jobs, the delivery plan and financial schedule submitted to the Scottish Government provides, in the same way as it is does for private and third sector businesses, a wage incentive grant for the public sector.
+Preliminary indications are that this is acceptable and thus it is proposed to provide grant for to convert 15 public sector work placements into permanent jobs.